satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

 author: Georgios Kaleadis
 authorSummary: "CTO at Satellytes"
 seoMetaText: A coding pattern to prevent breaking changes when dealing with injections in base classes used in distributed libraries
+teaserText: A coding pattern to prevent breaking changes when dealing with injections in base classes used in distributed libraries
 attribution:
     creator: Georgios Kaleadis
     source: https://unsplash.com/photos/aBTfTMsOCOI